-Counseling Services offers programming related to a wide variety of personal growth and mental health issues.
-Counselors present programs to classes, residence halls, campus departments, and student and community groups.
+Counseling Services offers programming related to a wide variety of personal growth and mental health issues, including suicide prevention, depression, and anxiety.

 College counselors assist students with time management and organizational skills, as well as study and test taking skills.
 Counseling Services offers free planners for students working on organization and planning skills.

 Counseling Services offers a screening for Attention Deficit Disorder.
 Students may be referred off campus for further testing after the initial screening.